jstational/Game8/README.md

 ## how am i gonna organize how i make it

-1. new classes and stuff
+step 1. new classes and stuff
-2. theres the content
+step 2. actually add the content and assets

 ---
 version ****??****